whiteio/Mason/README.md

-# Mason - A Swift Build System for iOS
+# Mason - Build System for iOS

-Mason is a modern, high-performance build system for iOS applications, designed to handle modular applications with sophisticated dependency graphs.
-It features parallel compilation, intelligent caching, and flexible configuration options.
+A bit of fun, created for learning purposes.

 ## Features